A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Background Motivation

-Figure \ref{fig:ME_pred} shows the predictive performance of the standard GP model trained on 25 design points on $H$, the KO-path model trained on 25 points on $H$, 50 points on $M_1$ and 75 points on $L_1$, and the proposed GMGP model trained on the same data with 50 and 75 additional points on $M_2$ and $L_2$.
-Compared to a standard GP model, the KO-path model appears to provide slightly improved predictive performance.
-However, the fitted KO model still exhibits poor predictions and high uncertainties over the input space.
-A natural question is whether we can improve predictive accuracy by integrating the underlying multi-fidelity DAG used for data generation (see Figure \ref{fig:NE_Tree}).
-Figure \ref{fig:ME_pred} answers this in the affirmative: by integrating the multi-fidelity DAG within an appropriate GP model, the proposed GMGP model yields much better predictive performance over existing methods.
+Fig. \ref{fig:motivation} (right) shows the performance of the standard GP model trained on 25 design points on $H$, the KO-path model trained on 25 points on $H$, 50 points on $M_1$ and 75 points on $L_1$, and the proposed GMGP trained on the same data with 50 and 75 additional points on $M_2$ and $L_2$. \cbl{Further details on experimental set-up are found in Section \ref{sec:simulations}.} Compared to a standard GP, the KO-path model appears to provide slightly improved predictive performance.
+However, the fitted KO model still exhibits poor predictions over the input space.
+A natural question is whether we can improve predictive accuracy by integrating the underlying multi-fidelity DAG used for data generation (see Fig. \ref{fig:motivation} (left)).
+Fig. \ref{fig:motivation} (right) answers this in the affirmative: by integrating the multi-fidelity DAG within an appropriate GP model, the proposed GMGP can indeed further improve predictive performance.